Haley Bradshaw, MD

 PGY-1

-As a child, I lived in Milledgeville, GA, and Mason, OH, frequently traveling back and forth between the two due to my dad’s job.
-Because of this, I don’t have a Southern accent—despite being born in the South.
-My husband, Aaron Ford, is my co-resident and best friend.
-We hoped to match into a residency program that offered a great education, strong support, and the opportunity to form personal relationships with our attendings.
+As a child, I lived in Milledgeville, Georgia, and Mason, Ohio, frequently traveling between the two because of my dad’s job.
+Because of this, I do not have a Southern accent despite being born in the South.
+My husband, Timothy 'Aaron' Ford, DO, is my co-resident and best friend.
+We hoped to match into a residency program that offered a great education, strong support and the opportunity to form personal relationships with attendings.
 We found all of these things at ETSU and in an exceptional place to live like Johnson City.
-We couldn’t be happier to be here and hope to stay local after graduation.
+We could not be happier to be here and hope to stay local after graduation.

 Undergraduate: Augusta University, Augusta, GA